 Follow the same process to turn Enhanced Tracking Protection back on.

-Learn more about Enhanced Tracking Protection settings in Firefox.
+- To learn more about Enhanced Tracking Protection settings in Firefox, see Enhanced Tracking Protection in Firefox for desktop.